My Story with Onavo (a Facebook's Acquisition)

 Final Thoughts:

-- Participating in bug bounties gives you an experience in different locations, and it helps you building new ideas for security-related issues.
+- Participating in bug bounties gives you experience in different locations and helps you build new ideas for security-related issues.

 - Never give up.